yashaswinidinesh/AutoGluon-Assignment-Part-1/README.md

 This repository contains **three runnable Jupyter notebooks** that showcase AutoGluon’s AutoML for tabular data and multimodal learning.
 Each notebook is self‑contained and uses short, reliable cells designed to finish quickly on Colab or a local GPU/CPU.

-> If you’re using Google Colab, remember to **keep outputs**: *Edit → Notebook settings →* uncheck “Omit code cell output when saving”.

 ---